Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Have everyone thinking you spent a long time peeling, boiling, mashing and mixing potatoes, when really didn’t!
 Learn how to make instant potatoes taste better: rich, creamy and full of flavor.

-Did you grow up eating real mashed potatoes or instant?
+Did you grow up eating from scratch mashed potatoes or instant?
 My mom made us real, homemade mashed potatoes 99% of the time.
 They were amazing!
-But here’s the weird thing…every now and then I would have a taste of instant potatoes and I thought they were so good.
+But here’s the weird thing…every now and then I would have a taste of instant potatoes and I thought the flavor and texture were so good.
 Just because they were different.

-So whether you grew up on instant potatoes or real potatoes, we hope you give these jazzed up instant potatoes a try.
-You’ll be surprised at how good they are!
+So whether you grew up on instant potatoes or real Idaho potatoes, we hope you give these jazzed up instant potatoes a try.
+They are a great convenience food.
+You’ll be surprised at how good instant spuds are!

 Why you’ll love this recipe: